ubccr/ccrdocs/pages/howto/empireai.md

 ## Running Jobs

-The EAI Alpha cluster uses the same job scheduler, Slurm, as CCR uses.
+The EAI alpha cluster uses the same job scheduler, Slurm, as CCR uses.
 This should make your transition easier.

 ### Partitions

 UB users have access to the `suny` partition and should submit all requests for GPU resources there.
 For more info on partitions/queues, refer [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000168778-slurm-partitions-queues-).

-### Priority Week

-NOTE: This practice is ending at the end of August 2025, with SUNY's last priority week starting on 8/25.

-The Empire AI consortium member institutions rotate through a priority week schedule.
-This allows each member institution to utilize half of the cluster once every 6 weeks.
-The priority week schedule and information about job pre-emption is [here](https://empireai.freshdesk.com/en/support/solutions/articles/157000010908-institutional-allocations-and-job-scheduling-preemption).
-The Alpha cluster is currently split to allow half of the resources to go to the institution with priority and the other half to be available for fairshare scheduling.

-!!!
-Tip "We Recommend..."
-    When submitting GPU jobs, UB users should submit to both the `suny` and `priority` partition so they don't need to change their workflow for priority week.
-This will also allow jobs that are pending when priority week starts to get scheduled in that partition automatically.

 ### Specifying walltime

-The default walltime on the Alpha cluster is set to 1 hour.
+The default walltime on the alpha cluster is set to 1 hour.
 Make sure to specify your walltime needs using:
 ```
 ## Walltime Format: dd:hh:mm:ss
 #SBATCH --time=00:01:00